Disease

 Symptoms

-• foul odor from the soil
+• foul odor from the soil, sometimes noticeable before any above-ground symptoms appear

-• yellowing leaves across the plant
+• yellowing leaves across the plant rather than confined to one section

 • stems pulling loose from the soil with little resistance